estatewatch/estatewatch.github.io/content/guide.md

 This shows for example, how hyperlinks can be inserted by enclosing the linked word in square brackets followed by the URL in parentheses.
 The shortcut for this is [CTRL + K] - (hold down the CTRL or CMD key and then press k).

-When you have finished editing, click through the green buttons - starting with 'Commit Changes' then 'Propose Changes' and then 'Create pull request'.
-This will submit your proposed changes for review by an administrator before being published.
+When you have finished editing, you can review what they will look like by clicking on the 'Preview' button.
+Finally, click the green 'Commit Changes' button and then the 'Propose Changes' and then 'Create pull request' buttons.
+This will submit your changes for review by an administrator before being published.

 {%- css %}{% include "public/css/message-box.css" %}{% endcss %}
 <div class="message-box-green">